AnujaK/restfiddle/README.md

 Suppose if you are developing or testing REST APIs, it will help you do that with ease.
 It will let a team or multiple teams work together effortlessly.
 You just have to focus on your APIs.
 Rest all is taken care by the tool.

-As the output of the buil is a war file so it can also be deployed over any server and can be used as a cloud based hosted web application.
+As the output of the build is a war file so it can also be deployed over any server and can be used as a cloud based hosted web application.

 Time is valuable, so productivity is important.
 We have crafted RESTFiddle to avoid you fiddling with sharing or collaboration work and increase your productivity!